 Cable can be installed into businesses depending on the building and service area.
 Usually, these companies will require an existing coax run to the building, so verifying this with the local cable provider is necessary before this option should be considered.
 Once service is established, cable Internet offers speeds equal to, and sometimes greater than DSL lines, albeit with the drawback of using a “shared” pool of bandwidth with other customers in your area.

 A T1 line, therefore, is ideal for businesses that cannot get DSL or Cable Internet access, or need the reliability, SLA and synchronous upload/download speeds a T1 line provides.

 T1 lines are established via 3rd party providers, such as Covad or Telepacific, or or directly with the phone company such as AT&T or Verizon.
 Once service is established, T1 offers speeds of 1.5Mbps, and offer synchronous upload and download speeds.
-T1?s can be bonded to provide greater bandwidth, such as a T3 which is two bonded T1?s and provides double the capacity, or 3Mbps up/down.
+T1’s can be bonded to provide greater bandwidth, such as using two bonded T1’s to provide double the capacity, or 3Mbps up/down.